Congratulations to Danni Alfeld, representing Canterbury Jockey Club, for taking out the 20th edition of The Ned Prix de Fashion.

-Entry into The Ned Prix de Fashion is by pre-qualification with entrants needing to win a qualifying competition in order to secure their spot in the competition.
+Entry into The Ned Prix de Fashion 2025 was by pre-qualification, with entrants needing to win a qualifying competition in order to secure their spot in the final.

-Qualifying events taking place throughout the country are all culminating in a final pre-qualifying competition – forEVER SOPHIE Permanent Jewellery Fashion Qualifiers here at Ellerslie on Barfoot & Thompson Champions Day (8 March 2025), giving four lucky women one last ‘wild card’ chance to secure their spot in The Ned Prix de Fashion and take home a $1,000 prize each.
+Qualifying events took place throughout the country, all culminating in a final pre-qualifying competition – the forEVER SOPHIE Permanent Jewellery Fashion Qualifiers here at Ellerslie on Barfoot & Thompson Champions Day (8 March 2025).
+This gave four lucky women one last ‘wild card’ opportunity to secure their place in The Ned Prix de Fashion and take home a $1,000 prize each.

-Contestants will then take to the runway in a bid to catch the eye of our expert panel of judges whose job it will be to whittle the pool down to just five Grand Finalists and from there, the Supreme Winner.
+Contestants then took to the runway in a bid to catch the eye of an expert panel of judges, whose job it was to whittle the field down to just five Grand Finalists and, ultimately, select the Supreme Winner.

-This season also celebrates 20 years of The Ned Prix de Fashion.
+This season also marked 20 years of The Ned Prix de Fashion – a milestone moment fittingly won by Danni Alfeld, representing Canterbury Jockey Club.

-A familiar face on and off the track, club ambassador Carena West brings a wealth of experience and passion to Maman Fashions in the Field – this year making her MC debut alongside joining the judging panel to submit scores on our competition finalists.
+A familiar face on and off the track, club ambassador Carena West brings a wealth of experience and passion to the world of racewear.

 As a Club ambassador and the 2019 Myer Fashions on the Field National Final winner at Flemington, Carena’s credentials in racing fashion are as impressive as her raceday ensembles.
 But her connection to racing goes beyond the runway.
 Carena is also a Club member, winning owner, and accomplished horse rider, making her a true all-rounder in the racing world.